vroger11/vroger11.github.io/_posts/2020-03-27-audio-loader.markdown

 4. TensorFlow bindings

 For more details look into the [GitHub repository](https://github.com/vroger11/audio_loader).
-If you want to contribute, feel free to contact me or propose your pull request :smile:.
+If you want to contribute, feel free to contact me or propose your pull request 😄.

 Hope it helps some of you.